Amikam Norkin

-Aluf Amikam Norkin (עמיקם נורקין; born December 20, 1966) is an Israeli general, who served as commander of the Israeli Air Force from 2017 to 2022.
+Aluf (Major General) Amikam Norkin (עמיקם נורקין; born December 20, 1966) is a retired Israeli general, who served as commander of the Israeli Air Force (IAF) from 2017 to 2022.
 Before his selection to succeed Amir Eshel as commander of the IAF, Norkin served as head of the IDF Planning Directorate.

 Biography

 Norkin was born in Beit She'arim to olim of Romanian-Jewish origin.
+His maternal grandfather was among the founders of Nahalal and his paternal grandfather was one of the first members of Agudat Hashomrim.
+Norkin is named after his father's cousin, Amikam Shamai, who was killed on May 16, 1966 when his jeep drove over a Syrian landmine.

-He was drafted in the IDF Armour Corps in 1984, and graduated from the IAF Flight Academy as a fighter pilot in July 1987.
-In 1988, he joined the "Knights of the Twin Tail" Squadron and became the youngest F-15 pilot in the world.
-In the beginning of the 90s, he flew the Kurnass 2000 variant of the F-4 Phantom II out of Hatzerim, and participated in bombing sorties during Operation Accountability.
-A number of years later, Norkin was appointed First Deputy Squadron Commander of the "Golden Eagle" Squadron and participated in Operation Grapes of Wrath.
-His next position was Head of the IAF Operations Department.
-Between 1999 and 2002 Norkin was Commander of the "Knights of the Twin Tail" Squadron.
-In 2003 he was chosen to integrate the IAF's new F-16I aircraft as Commander of the "Negev" Squadron.
+He was drafted into the IDF Armoured Corps in 1985, and graduated from the IAF Flight Academy course 113 as a fighter pilot in July 1987.
+After 4 months of flying Skyhawks during his advanced training, he joined the "Knights of the Twin Tail" Squadron in 1988 and became the youngest F-15 pilot in the world.
+In the early '90s, he flew the Kurnass 2000 variant of the F-4 Phantom II out of Hatzerim, and participated in bombing sorties during Operation Accountability.
+Later, Norkin was appointed first deputy squadron commander of the "Golden Eagle" Squadron and participated in Operation Grapes of Wrath.
+He next headed the IAF Operations Department.
+Between 1999 and 2002 Norkin was commander of the "Knights of the Twin Tail" Squadron.
+In 2003 he was chosen to integrate the IAF's new F-16I aircraft as commander of the "Negev" Squadron.